 - Reduce inflammation, the origin point of nearly every disease, including cancer

-- Inhibit the proliferation of tumor cells and their pathways to other organs—an antimetastatic property
+- Halt the spread of tumor cells and their pathways to other organs—an antimetastatic property

-- Help prevent the development of additional blood supply necessary for tumor growth (angiogenesis)
+- Help prevent the development of additional blood supply necessary for tumor growth, a process known as angiogenesis.

 - Chemosensitize and radiosensitize cancer cells, making them more receptive to chemotherapy and radiation interventions